 Students fulfill each GE requirement by completing one course or a combination of courses chosen from the approved list found here.
 Single-course options are most often designed for students whose major is not closely related to the requirement.
 On the other hand, combination-of-course options are often designed for majors related to the requirement and may include courses a student might take to satisfy a major or minor requirement.
 Students should carefully consider which option best meets their educational needs, keeping in mind the aim of pursuing a lively interrelationship between the core and the major over the whole undergraduate experience.

-Not all courses listed in the approved GE courses list are appropriate for all students.
-For instance, some have prerequisites, some are upper-division courses, and some are designed primarily for certain majors.
-Students should avoid registering for courses for which they are not academically prepared and should consult with the class instructor or advisor if they are unsure.
-The individual college advisement center is a valuable resource concerning questions of course selection, timing, and planning.
+Not all approved GE courses are appropriate for all students.
+For instance, some have prerequisites, some are upper-division classes, and some are designed primarily for specific majors.
+Students should avoid registering for courses for which they are not academically prepared and should consult with the class instructor or an advisor if they are unsure.
+College advisement centers are valuable resources when students have questions about course selection, timing, and planning.

 To gain approval to meet a GE requirement, a course is subjected to a rigorous evaluation by the Faculty GE Council.
 Such approval is not granted lightly and students should ensure the courses they select are, in fact, approved for GE credit.
 Courses not certified to satisfy the appropriate GE requirement will not count.
 This information is updated each year and published in the catalog.
 It is the responsibility of the student to verify that planned courses are certified to satisfy GE requirements.